metadriverse/metadrive/documentation/source/read_data_from_dataset.rst

 - :code:`argoverse_city`: The shortcut of the specified city.
 - :code:`argoverse_map_center/radius`, :code:`radius`: Only the roads and traffic within the circle centering in :code:`argoverse_map_center` with radius :code:`argoverse_map_radius` will be loaded.
 - :code:`argoverse_spawn_lane_index`: Node index indicating where the ego agent is initialized.
-- :code:`argoverse_destination_node`: Node index indicating the destination of the ego agent.
+- :code:`argoverse_destination`: Node index indicating the destination of the ego agent.
 - :code:`argoverse_log_id`: We select one sample of argoverse-tracking data with this ID as the folder name.